Cervical Spondylosis Treatment and Its Homeopathic Medicines

 • Neck injuries: A history of a neck injury may increase the risk for the development of cervical spondylitis.

-• Poor posture: Watching TV in abnormal positions, holding phone or mobile on the shoulder, stooping of shoulder while sitting or walking, and sleeping in sitting position while traveling long distances may put stress on your cervical spine.
+• Poor posture: Watching TV in abnormal positions, holding a phone or mobile on the shoulder, stooping on the shoulder while sitting or walking, and sleeping in a sitting position while traveling long distances may put stress on your cervical spine.

 • Genetics: Cervical spondylitis or the tendency of degeneration of the bones may run in the families.